 Breakfast: At the inn.

-Afternoon: Carrying on, we’ll transfer and complete our group activities for the day with a visit to the Cold Hollow Cider Mill where we’ll go behind the scenes with staff on a program that will take us from tree to bottle.
+Afternoon: Carrying on, we’ll transfer and visit the Morse Sugar Farm to learn about maple sugaring followed by a traditional sugar-on- snow.
+We complete our group activities for the day with a visit to the Cold Hollow Cider Mill where we’ll go behind the scenes with staff on a program that will take us from tree to bottle.
 As we go, we will learn about their storage facility, pressing and pasteurizing rooms, and the many delicious apple products they make including donuts, cider and apple cider jellies.

 Dinner: At the resort, we’ll enjoy a delicious farewell dinner including a wine tasting and a dessert demonstration led by the inn’s pastry chef, who will use apples collected today on our field trip.
 Coffee, tea, water included; other beverages available for purchase.